JohnnyLeathem/SQ_Quant_Challenge/README.md

 # Credit Spread Prediction and ETF Allocation Strategy

-This project uses machine learning to predict US credit spreads based on macroeconomic indicators and market volatility.
+This project uses machine learning to predict U.S. credit spreads based on macroeconomic indicators and market volatility.
 It implements a regime-switching trading strategy that dynamically allocates ETFs based on forecasted credit market risk.

 ## Overview